cocoltre/cocoltre.github.io/communitylevel.md

 - Mean source ratios are strongly polarized near **0 or 1**
 - Variance is close to **0 for most subreddits**

-We can suggest to keep **only the mean source ratio** as a new feature that will be use by our model, as variance provides little additional information.
+We can suggest to keep **only the mean source ratio** as a new feature that will be used by our model, as variance provides little additional information.
 Indeed variance is nearly zero for the vast majority of communities, so it has limited discriminative value compared to the mean source ratio.
 We already have 3 new features !
 Let's continue.

 ---